nju-websoft/iESBM/README.md

 <pre>
 python iesbm_eval.py -mode FSR -algo_name youralgo
 </pre>
-Evaluation results will be in directory 'data/out/out_youralgo/algo_metrics/'.
+Evaluation results will be outputted to directory 'data/out/out_youralgo/'.
-See the next section for detailed settings.
+See the next section for detailed configurations.

 ## Evaluate Your Results
 The Evaluator can be used to evaluate any general-purpose entity summarizer through the following process:

 ### Required Input Format
-To evaluate your algorithm, please generate summaries for entities from the three datasets and organize the directory of summaries as follows (see [summ_example]()):
+To evaluate your algorithm, please generate summaries for entities from the three datasets and organize the directory of summaries as follows (see [youralgo](https://github.com/nju-websoft/iESBM/tree/master/data/algosumm/youralgo) as example):
 <pre>
 ├── ${algo_name}
 │   ├── ${ds_name}